beardo/puppet-capistrano-demo/README.markdown

 because this role needs to run before the `deploy` user exists and this role needs to have sudo which deploy does not need.
-The `no_release: true` makes sure that this role is ignorned in normal `cap stage deploy` commands because it isn't need there and it can use different authentication methods than the `deploy` user.
+The `no_release: true` makes sure that this role is ignorned in normal `cap stage deploy` commands because it isn't needed there and so it can use different authentication methods than the `deploy` user.

 The files `lib/capistrano/tasks/puppet_install.rake`
 and `lib/capistrano/tasks/cold_start.rake`